-If you are not required to live in the on-campus housing and want to live off-campus, Student Life + Housing maintains a list of available apartments near the campus and provides a "roommate wanted" board to assist you in finding a CIA roommate(s).
-In addition, Student Life + Housing holds several workshops to assist students in the transition from living on-campus to moving off-campus.
+If you are not required to live in the on-campus housing and want to live off-campus, Student Life + Housing offers a list of apartment search engines and provides a "roommate wanted" board to assist you in finding a CIA roommate(s).
+In addition, Student Life + Housing holds several workshops in the spring to assist students in the transition from living on-campus to moving off-campus.

-Information and forms concerning on- and off-campus housing can be found at cia.edu/housing.
+Information and forms concerning onand off-campus housing can be found at cia.edu/housing.